ge-high-assurance/VERDICT/tools/verdict/README.md

 In practice, each AGREE version declares it is compatible with only one specific OSATE release even though the OSATE and Eclipse APIs tend to remain stable across multiple OSATE releases.
-Unfortunately, a breaking change between AGREE 2.5.2 and later versions affects our VERDICT plugin so we're restricted to using AGREE 2.5.2 (and therefore OSATE 2.7.1) for now.
+Therefore, the AGREE version we bundle with VERDICT in our update site only allows VERDICT to be installed in OSATE 2.10.2 (although you may be able to use other OSATE versions if you install a matching AGREE version in it before you install VERDICT from our update site).

-If you still want to change our target [definition](com.ge.research.osate.verdict.targetplatform/com.ge.research.osate.verdict.targetplatform.target) file to use more recent update sites, please go ahead and edit the file.
+If you do need to change our target [definition](com.ge.research.osate.verdict.targetplatform/com.ge.research.osate.verdict.targetplatform.target) file to use more recent update sites, please go ahead and edit the file.
 Note that you will have to bump every update site's version in